-Most universities will have an advocacy programme or run classes on mooting and mock trials, and there are lots of mooting competitions that take place up and down the country for students to get involved in.
+Most universities will have an advocacy programme or run classes on mooting and mock trials.
+There are also mooting competitions that take place up and down the country, for students to get involved in.

-Advocacy is a skill that any law student should be keen to develop – even those students not considering a career at the Bar.
-It provides a lot of transferable skills in confidence, public speaking and good presentation; a good foundation regardless of the line of work you pursue in the future.
+Advocacy is a skill that any law student should seek to develop, whether or not they are considering a career at the Bar.
+It helps to develop a range of transferable skills such as confidence, public speaking and presentation skills.
+All in all, advocacy is an excellent foundation regardless of the line of work you pursue in the future.

 Public legal events